Automorphisms of the Torelli complex and the complex of separating curves: Complexes and groups associated with a surface

 \subsection{Terminology}

-Unless otherwise stated, we always assume that a surface is connected, compact and orientable, and it may have non-empty boundary.
+Unless otherwise stated, we assume that a surface is connected, compact and orientable, and it may have non-empty boundary.
 Let $S=S_{g, p}$ be a surface of genus $g$ with $p$ boundary components.
 The Euler characteristic of $S$ is denoted by $\chi(S)$ and is equal to $-2g-p+2$.
-A simple closed curve in $S$ is said to be {\it essential} if it is neither homotopic to a single point of $S$ nor isotopic to a boundary component of $S$.
+A simple closed curve in $S$ is said to be {\it essential} in $S$ if it is neither homotopic to a point of $S$ nor isotopic to a boundary component of $S$.
+We denote by $V(S)$ the set of isotopy classes of essential simple closed curves in $S$.
+Let $i\colon V(S)\times V(S)\rightarrow \mathbb{Z}_{\geq 0}$ denote the {\it geometric intersection number}, i.e., the minimal cardinality of the intersection of representatives for two elements of $V(S)$.
+Given $\alpha, \beta \in V(S)$ and their representatives $A$, $B$, respectively, we say that $A$ and $B$ {\it intersect minimally} if we have $|A\cap B|=i(\alpha, \beta)$.

-When there is no confusion, we mean by a curve either an essential simple closed curve on $S$ or an isotopy class of it.
-A curve $a$ is said to be {\it separating} in $S$ if $S\setminus a$ is disconnected, and otherwise $a$ is said to be {\it non-separating} in $S$.
-A pair of non-separating curves in $S$, $\{ a, b \}$, is called a {\it bounding pair (BP)} in $S$ if $a$ and $b$ are disjoint and not isotopic to each other and if $S\setminus (a \cup b)$ is disconnected.
-When we take into account an order of two curves of a bounding pair $\{ a, b \}$, it is denoted by $(a, b)$ and is called an {\it ordered bounding pair}.
+When there is no confusion, we mean by a curve in $S$ either an essential simple closed curve in $S$ or its isotopy class.
+A curve $a$ in $S$ is said to be {\it separating} in $S$ if $S\setminus a$ is not connected, and otherwise $a$ is said to be {\it non-separating} in $S$.
+Whether an essential simple closed curve in $S$ is separating in $S$ or not depends only on its isotopy class.
+A pair of non-separating curves in $S$, $\{ a, b \}$, is called a {\it bounding pair (BP)} in $S$ if $a$ and $b$ are disjoint and non-isotopic and if $S\setminus (a \cup b)$ is not connected.
+These conditions depend only on the isotopy classes of $a$ and $b$.
+When we take into account an order of the two curves of a BP $\{ a, b \}$, it is denoted by $(a, b)$ and is called an {\it ordered bounding pair}.
 We often confuse a BP with and without an order if they can be distinguished in the context.
-We say that two non-separating curves in $S$ are {\it BP-equivalent} in $S$ if they are disjoint and form a BP in $S$.
+We say that two non-separating curves in $S$ are {\it BP-equivalent} in $S$ if they either are isotopic or are disjoint and form a BP in $S$.

+We mean by a {\it handle} a surface homeomorphic to $S_{1, 1}$ and mean by a {\it pair of pants} a surface homeomorphic to $S_{0, 3}$.
 Let $a$ be a separating curve in $S$.
-If $a$ cuts off a handle from $S$, then $a$ is called an {\it h-curve} in $S$, where we mean by a {\it handle} a surface homeomorphic to $S_{1, 1}$.
-If $a$ cuts off a pair of pants from $S$, then $a$ is called a {\it p-curve} in $S$, where we mean by a {\it pair of pants} a surface homeomorphic to $S_{0, 3}$.
+If $a$ cuts off a handle from $S$, then $a$ is called an {\it h-curve} in $S$.
+If $a$ cuts off a pair of pants from $S$, then $a$ is called a {\it p-curve} in $S$.
 A curve which is either an h-curve or a p-curve in $S$ is called an {\it hp-curve} in $S$.
-If a BP $\{ b, c\}$ in $S$ cuts off a pair of pants from $S$, then $\{ b, c\}$ is called a {\it p-BP} in $S$.